Skip to main content

 • get written permission from your landlords

-Getting a tenancy transfer is different.
+A tenancy transfer is different.
 This is when you apply to move to another council or housing association home.
-You usually have to go on a waiting list unless you have a very urgent need to move.
+You usually have to go on a waiting list unless you need to move urgently.

 Who can exchange their tenancy

-You can usually exchange homes with your landlord's written permission if you have a:
+You can usually exchange homes if you have a:

-You do not have the right to exchange an introductory tenancy but some councils might agree to grant new tenancies for introductory tenants who want to exchange.
+You cannot exchange an introductory tenancy but some councils might agree to give you a new tenancy if you want to exchange.

 You cannot exchange a starter tenancy or demoted tenancy.